 1. A user-focused website

-Streamline your design and maintain brand consistency with a limited colour scheme that complements your logo.
-Make your brand name stand out with bold, legible fonts and keep pages concise and to the point.
+Streamline your design and maintain brand consistency with a limited colour scheme that complements your logo design.
+Make your brand name stand out with bold, legible fonts, and keep pages concise and to the point.

 Your website is also the hub of the brand message portrayed via content.
 Customers want to believe that you are knowledgeable and trustworthy.
 Therefore, create market-relevant content to build your brand.